stblackbird/nasa-apod-background/README.md

 DESCRIPTION
-Gets the latest image of the day from NASA, http://apod.nasa.gov/apod/, gets the description for that image, resize image, write description to it and set it as the background in Gnome.
+Gets the latest image of the day from NASA, http://apod.nasa.gov/apod/, gets the description for that image, resize image to keep original proportions, write description to it and set it as the background in Gnome.

 INSTALLATION